 Simple.
 An IDX website is any website that receives a feed of fresh listings from your MLS through a third party IDX provider.
 Generally speaking, third party IDX providers update their MLS listings every 15 minutes.
 That means that an IDX website will have listings that are just as fresh as your MLS’s website.

 Potential buyers will have a very similar experience browsing an IDX website for new listings as your MLS’s site.

 While many IDX websites just have listings, others are full agent or brokerage websites that have landing pages, about us pages, mortgage calculators, a blog, videos, and everything else an agent might have on their website.

 Do I Need to Use WordPress to Build an IDX Website?

 Absolutely not.
-There are many ways to build an IDX website including coding it yourself, or using other CMS systems like Joomla or Drupal.
+There are many ways to build an IDX website including coding it yourself, or using another CMS (content management systems) like Joomla or Drupal.
 However, WordPress is by far the most popular CMS system on the market and has the most tutorials, support, and updates.
 This is why we strongly recommend agents and brokerages use WordPress for their IDX website.

 How to Build an IDX Real Estate Agent Website in WordPress

 Now that you know the basics, let’s go through the best way to build an IDX website with WordPress.

 Make a Back-of-the-Napkin Sketch of What You Want from Your IDX Website